Dharma Studies / Seminary

 Dharma studies classes are in-depth explorations of Dharma available to members of Dharma Rain for personal enrichment.
 Students may choose to audit the material by attending classes and reading, or do the class assignment for their own experience.
 Tuition is less than for seminary credit.

 The Seminary Program is for the training of members who expect to move into leadership and instructor roles.
 These students must apply and meet the criteria listed below.
 Their class work will be subject to a higher level of observation and review, with a focus on their ability to integrate and express the material.
-Tuition will likely be raised from past amounts by the Board for the 2017-2017 academic year.

 Prerequisites and Eligibility